 c.
-1300, "invisible gases that surround the earth," from Old French air "atmosphere, breeze, weather" (12c.), from Latin aer "air, lower atmosphere, sky," from Greek aer (genitive aeros) "mist, haze, clouds," later "atmosphere" (related to aenai "to blow, breathe"), which is of unknown origin.
+1300, "invisible gases that surround the earth," from Old French air "atmosphere, breeze, weather" (12c.), from Latin aer "air, lower atmosphere, sky," from Greek aēr (genitive aeros) "mist, haze, clouds," later "atmosphere" (perhaps related to aenai "to blow, breathe"), which is of unknown origin.
 It is possibly from a PIE *awer- and thus related to aeirein "to raise" and arteria "windpipe, artery" (see aorta) on notion of "lifting, suspended, that which rises," but this has phonetic difficulties.

 To be in the air "in general awareness" is from 1875; up in the air "uncertain, doubtful" is from 1752.
 To build castles in the air "entertain visionary schemes that have no practical foundation" is from 1590s (in 17c.
 English had airmonger "one preoccupied with visionary projects").
-Broadcasting sense (as in on the air, airplay) first recorded 1927.
+Broadcasting sense (as in on the air, airplay) is by 1927.
 To give (someone) the air "dismiss" is from 1900.
 Air pollution is attested by 1870.
-Air guitar by 1983.
+Air guitar is by 1983.
 Air traffic controller is from 1956.

 1590s, "manner, appearance" (as in an air of mystery); 1650s, "assumed manner, affected appearance" (especially in phrase put on airs, 1781), from French air "look, appearance, mien, bearing, tone" (Old French aire "reality, essence, nature, descent, extraction" (12c.); compare debonair), which is perhaps from Latin ager "place, field, productive land" (from PIE root *agro- "field") on the notion of "place of origin."